 Unit 1: Skills and Practices 1

-Unit 1 explores dramaturgy.
-It examines the techniques, issues and debates surrounding the theory and practice of dramatic writing and writing for performance.
+Unit 1 examines the techniques, issues and debates surrounding the theory and practice of dramatic writing and writing for performance.
 It covers different forms including theatre, TV, audio and digital media.

 Unit 2: Skills and Practices 2

-Building on the dramaturgical and compositional strategies developed in Unit 1 this Unit explores the cinematic experience, film theory and writing for Film, and how to structure and format a screen play.
-It also introduces you to writing for animation.
+Building on the strategies developed in Unit 1 this unit explores the cinematic experience, film theory and writing for film, and how to structure and format a short film screen-play.
+It also introduces you to writing for animation with a collaboration with the MA Character Animation students.
+This allows you to develop your collaborative skills and explore the experience of writer as team member.

 Unit 3: Professional Preparation